 Matt Cooke, Head of Partnerships & Training at the Google News Lab, said, “This new partnership forms part of our global effort to work with the news industry to help journalism thrive in the digital age.
 We hope this program will help develop and support innovation across the MENA region.
 This is our effort and we hope to roll out this training to more countries in the future.”

 “The MENA region lags in providing digital journalism and inspiring trust at a time when young audiences are clamoring for it,” said ICFJ President Joyce Barnathan.
 “We hope that this far-reaching program can close the tech gap in the Middle East – and enhance the quality of digital news.”

 The need for digital training is acute.
 A recent ICFJ study, The State of Technology in Global Newsrooms, found that only 29 percent of newsrooms in the Middle East/North Africa regularly use multiple platforms to distribute stories – trailing those in the rest of the world – while 56 percent are struggling to build trust with audiences and 77 percent are concerned about their ability to create quality content.

 There are three phases to the training program:

 - In May, IJNet Arabic and Google News Initiative will hold a webinar where hundreds of journalists will receive virtual training on digital journalism.

-- In July, Google will host a "train the trainer" session for select journalist trainers to serve as digital ambassadors.
+- In July, Google will host a "train the trainer" session for select journalist trainers to serve as digital media trainers.

-- From August to May 2019, the digital ambassadors will receive coaching from expert IJNet mentors as they conduct training events and spread digital know-how across the region.
+- From August to May 2019, the digital media trainers will receive coaching from expert IJNet mentors as they conduct training events and spread digital know-how across the region.

 Interested in the program?
 Learn more and apply.